timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-26:
+# Objectives for Today 2020-07-27:

-- Cleanup of Turbo Boom!
-Assets, Levels, Code, and more.
-- Removing all the old mockup assets, audio, etc.
-- Removing unused tracks.
-- Removing defunct/less useful debug messages.
-- Cleanup cleanup cleanup.
+- Write a Pit Lane Report to update the racing fans.